worldline/angular-security-training/docs/csp/csp-overview.md

 ## CSP evolution to strict CSP

-white-list CSP properties requires a lot of customization and maintenance.
+White-list CSP properties requires a lot of customization and **maintenance**.

 CSP evolution with `script-src` directive :